civol/HDLRuby/tuto/tutorial_sw.md

  * `code <list of filenames>`: for declaring the source code files.

-For example the following declares a program in the Ruby language whose start function is `echo` that is activated on the positive edge of signal `req`, has a read port called `inP` that is connected to signal `count` and a write port called `outP` that is connected to signal `val`, finally the code of this program is given in a file named `echo.rb` (the extension '.rb' can also be omitted):
+For example the following declares a program in the Ruby language whose start function is `echo` that is activated on the positive edge of signal `req`, has a read port called `inP` that is connected to signal `count` and a write port called `outP` that is connected to signal `val`, finally the code of this program is given in a file named `echo.rb` (the extension `.rb` can also be omitted):

 ```ruby
 system :my_system do